Rear Delt Fly: How To (Video), Muscles Worked, Benefits, & Alternatives Exercises

 Muscles Worked By The Rear Delt Fly

-The main beneficiary muscle group of this exercise is your deltoid muscle -delts-, these muscles are responsible for forming the rounded contour in your shoulder.
-Having them properly exercised and in shape helps with your body’s movement ability as well as the overall look of your upper-body.
+The main beneficiary muscle group of this exercise is your deltoid muscle -delts-, both the front and rear deltoids are responsible for forming the rounded contour in your shoulder.

 2. Traps